Michelle Legge

 The BZSt is focused on ensuring all taxpayers meet their tax obligations.
 If you’re not sure whether you’ve correctly reported your crypto taxes over previous years, it’s best to be proactive and amend your previous tax reports.

-• or even a prison sentence of up to five years depending on the intent and severity of the offense.
+Tax evasion in Germany is a criminal offense punishable with a penalty or even a prison sentence of up to five years, depending on the intent and severity of the offense.

-Binance steurn, eToro steurn & more with Koinly
+Binance, eToro & more with Koinly

-Whether you prefer to use heavy hitter exchanges like Binance and eToro, or you're all about self-custody and use wallets like MetaMask and Ledger - Koinly can help.
-Just connect your exchange, wallet, or blockchain and Koinly will get calculating.
+Whether you prefer to use heavy-hitter exchanges like Binance and eToro, or you're all about self-custody and use wallets like MetaMask and Ledger, Koinly can help.
+Just connect your exchange, wallet, or blockchain, and Koinly will get calculating.
 Here's how it works in 7 steps:

 1. Sign up for a free Koinly account.